 Changing taste and smell

 A change in the way food may taste and/or smell can often be a side effect of cancer or cancer treatments.
 Here are a few tips and resources for improving the taste of your meals and decreasing any unpleasant odors.
 Patients who feel they need help managing these side effects may benefit from meeting with a registered dietitian.
-To learn more about these services visit Abramson Cancer Center or Joan Karnell Cancer Center at Pennsylvania Hospital.
+To learn more about these services visit Abramson Cancer Center or Abramson Cancer Center at Pennsylvania Hospital.

 - If certain foods taste bland, experiment with spices and herbs or condiments